romainl/vim-qf/README.md

 - quit Vim if the last window is a location/quickfix window
 - close the location window automatically when quitting parent window

-### Local features
+### Local features (available only in location/quickfix windows)

-- disable soft-wrapping in the location/quickfix window
+- disable soft-wrapping
-- disable relative numbers in the location/quickfix window
+- disable relative numbers
 - optional Ack.vim-inspired mappings
 - filter and restore the current list
 - perform commands on each line in the current list